Beacon-Heart/Heart_Beacon/README.md

 SUMMARY DESCRIPTION

+“Only a crisis - actual or perceived - produces real change.
+When that crisis occurs, the actions that are taken depend on the ideas that are lying around.
+That, I believe, is our basic function: to develop alternatives to existing policies, to keep them alive and available until the politically impossible becomes the politically inevitable.”
+Milton Friedman Nobel Prize winning Economist who described a GDP commodity RWA Real World Asset based K% rule to monitize a currency, control inflation

 USPTO 13/573,002 The Heart Beacon Cycle Time - Space Meter = Patent type: Adaptive Procedural Template Framework: checklist: ideas, algorithms, processes, procedures, metrics, meters, signal & telemetry structured data for consistent Eco sustainable economic time cycle epochs for programmable $ / economy / Net, Net of Money Foundation Technology for DeFi, programmable internet of money / Web 3.0

 USPTO 13/573,002 framework supports for example, Distributed Trade Federation Organizations with DoD / NATO system of systems engineering signaling, telemetry engineering, syntax OPSCODE brevity codes matched with 2525C symbol sets vital for A.I. man-machine interface, interoperability, consistency, spatial – temporal consensus.